harendra-kumar/concise-haskell/semantics.rst

 get composed further or transformed and then composed to create a bigger composition.
 Just keep your mind lazy!
 This is perhaps the hardest part for an imperatively trained mind.

+We need to understand the dependency relationships among the components of a program.

 References
 ----------